sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

 > https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsusingcustomdockerfiles.htm

 4. In case if you need libaio.sp.1 library which does'nt come with instant client, Use rpm command to install libaio-0.3.112-1.el8.x86_64.rpm package to resolve the dependency.
-5. The required python modules need to be specified in requirements.txt file.
-I have added the cx_Oracle module init.
+5. Autonmous Database uses mtls (mutual tls) authentication that means you need to have the Wallet zip in addition to the database password to connect to the database.
+The zip file will be in Wallet_databasename.zip format and includes the following files: tnsnames.ora and sqlnet.ora: Network configuration files storing connect descriptors and SQL*Net client side configuration.
+cwallet.sso and ewallet.p12: Auto-open SSO wallet and PKCS12 file.
+The PKCS12 file is protected by the wallet password provided while downloading the wallet.
+keystore.jks and truststore.jks: Java keystore and truststore files.
+They are protected by the wallet password provided while downloading the wallet.
+ojdbc.properties: Contains the wallet related connection property required for JDBC connection.
+This should be in the same path as tnsnames.ora.
+README: Contains wallet expiration information and links for Autonomous Database tools and resources.

-6. Workaround for "libclntsh.so: file too short" error
+7. Workaround for "libclntsh.so: file too short" error
 > "SystemExit: DPI-1047: Cannot locate a 64-bit Oracle Client library: \"/function/instantclient_21_5/libclntsh.so: file too short\".
 See https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html for help"

 If the libclntsh.so is an empty file copy the libclntsh.so.21.1 with libclntsh.so file.